Wet, Wild, and Healthy

 But wait, there’s more!
 Our day didn’t end there.
 The highlight of the day’s tour was fireflies kayaking at Abatan river in Cortes.
 You may have heard of kayaking, but fireflies kayaking is a totally surreal experience!
 It’s kayaking in the middle of a dark river (early evening) all the while being illuminated by thousands upon thousands of fireflies that lights up trees!
 It’s an amazing experience that only quite a select few have the privilege of doing.
 Watch out for it, coming up next!

-The Great Visayan Adventure:
+The Great Visayan Adventure

 2 Comments Add yours

-1. Roelle says:
+1. Roelle's avatar Roelle says:

 great pics man!
 Hmmm, I should plan a vacation here with my family next year….synced with a Milo run, of course! hehehe….